 Royal Family The Gurkhas and Nepal

 Royal Family, The Gurkhas, and Nepal There are countless reasons why the Royal family have a close bond with the Gurkhas, writes The Gurkha Welfare Trust.
-The Gurkha Trust has given some examples follows (edited):
+The Gurkha Trust has given some examples as follows:

 1. Prince Harry served with the Gurkhas

-Prince Harry famously served alongside the 1st Battalion The Royal Gurkha Rifles during his tour of Afghanistan in 2007-2008.
-During his stint in-country he memorably commented:
+Prince Harry famously served alongside the 1st Battalion of The Royal Gurkha Rifles during his tour of Afghanistan in 2007-2008.
+During his stint in-country, he memorably commented:

 “When you know you are with the Gurkhas, I think there’s no safer place to be.”